TheAcharya/MarkerData-Website/docs/faq.md

 In the database/productivity space, new platforms (both commercial and open-source) such as [Coda](https://coda.io/){target=“_blank”}, [Baserow](https://baserow.io/){target=“_blank”}, [AppFlowy](https://appflowy.io/){target=“_blank”} and Microsoft’s [Loop](https://loop.microsoft.com/learn){target=“_blank”} are on the rise.

 If you have a particular use case and platform in mind, please start a [discussion](https://github.com/TheAcharya/MarkerData/discussions){target=“_blank”}.
-However, the addition of platforms will be subjected to the availability of CLI or API libraries.
+However, the addition of platforms will be subjected to the availability of API libraries.

 ## Could Marker Data extract and convert Final Cut Pro's Marker metadata to another format?

 Yes, it is possible.
-We will definitely add more [Profiles](https://github.com/TheAcharya/MarkersExtractor/issues?q=is%3Aissue+is%3Aopen+label%3Aprofiles){target=“_blank”} as we improve and update our API Library over time.
+We will definitely add more [Profiles](https://github.com/TheAcharya/MarkersExtractor/issues?q=is%3Aissue+is%3Aopen+label%3Aprofiles){target=“_blank”} as we improve and update our Library over time.

 ## Is Marker Data free to use?

 Yes.
-But you can [sponsor](https://github.com/sponsors/TheAcharya){target=“_blank”} us if you find our tools useful.
+But you can [sponsor](https://github.com/sponsors/TheAcharya){target=“_blank”} us if you **Marker Data** useful.